 The most important aspects of the law are these four:

-For their websites, many entities do not use HTTPS as they do not consider it necessary.
-For example, if no form of authentication is required by the application, then HTTPS may not seem necessary.
-But some things are easy to overlook.
-Some applications, for example, collect personal information through their forms of “contact us.”
-It will be exposed via the Internet if this information is sent in clear text.
-You should also ensure that the SSL certificate has been deployed properly and is not exposed to SSL protocol vulnerabilities.
+Many entities do not use HTTPS for their websites because they do not consider it necessary.
+For example, if the application does not require any form of authentication, then HTTPS might not seem needed.
+But it’s easy to overlook some things.
+For instance, some applications collect personal information through their contact us forms.
+If this information is sent in clear text, it will be exposed through the Internet.
+Also, you should make sure that the SSL certificate has been properly deployed and is not exposed to vulnerabilities related to SSL protocols.

 Many e-commerce applications on the web track users to determine their tastes through their searches or products bought.
 Often, companies such as Amazon and Netflix use this sort of information for their recommender systems.
 Because users’ personal taste and choices are being monitored and stored for commercial purposes, the users should be able to accept or reject this as an option.
 If users decide to accept such tracking, they should then be told how the data is saved in the system and for how long.
 And, of course, anything related to personal information should be encrypted.